 - Choose renewable energy sources with your utility.
 Many give you the option.
 For those that don't, demand that your utility switch to more renewable energy sources.

 - Install solar panels.
 There are many incentives to do so.
-The federal solar tax credit will start decreasing after 2019.
+The federal solar tax credit started decreasing in 2019, and expires in 2022 unless Congress renews it.

 - Improve the energy efficiency of your home and receive tax credits.